 Now that you know what type of bank account you need to open up, what documents you need to provide during the application process and what kind of questions you should ask the bank advisor you can go ahead and find the best offer for yourself.

-In case you have any additional questions feel free to reach out to us, as we are happy to assist you throughout the whole process establishing your new home away from home in Berlin.
+In case you have any additional questions feel free to reach out to us, as we are happy to assist you throughout the whole process establishing your new long term apartment rental in Berlin.